ishaansehgal99/llm-on-k8s/llama.md

 What makes llama 2 unique from traditional transformer based architecture?

--> Increased context length, context window for llama 2 model is doubled in size from 2048 to 4096 tokens.
+-> Increased context length, context window for llama 2 model is 2048 tokens.
 This allows model to process more information and better understand long sequences of text.

 -> Grouped Query Attention (GQA) Llama 2 model uses GQA to improve effciency of the attention mechanism (attention is the most time consuming part of transformer arch).
 GQA groups similiar tokens together and attends to them as a single unit (uses the same Key, Query, Value) for them.
 This reduces number of computations that need to be performed which makes the model faster and more efficient.